 <<I come from beyond the mountain of Qaf>> the wretched said. <<It is there that you were yourself at the beginning, and it is there that you will return when you are finally rid of your bonds.>>

 Dr Sato wasn't familiar with the text --- "Qaf" sure as hell wasn't any place he'd ever heard of.
 Days and weeks later, when the Sirius message was exposed as an April Fools Day prank by some technicians over in Nevada, and the rupture of this office intrusion would play in Sato's mind like a virus, begging for answers, he would key Qaf into an Internet search engine and get the following result: "cosmic mountain constituted from summit to summit, valley to valley, by the celestial Spheres that are enclosed one inside the other."
 What, then, is the road that leads out of it?
 How long is it?
 Sato would wonder.
 But in the heat of the moment, with this green thing standing in his office, the only thing he thought was that this "Qaf" thing sounded uncomfortably Arabic.
 Which meant that this intruder was a terrorist, and that his life was in danger.
 Hamas had taken to targeted killings recently, wiping out the leadership of the West, or abducting them for conversion to Islam.
-Dr Sato fingered a small stun gun concealed in his suit; he'd had plenty of practice using it in his time in Brooklyn.
+Dr Sato fingered a bottle of mace concealed in his suit; he'd had plenty of practice using it in his time in the States.

 <<There are sensors in the walls; they react to startled voices and elevated heartbeats>> he said, and it was the truth.
 "Security are probably already on their way."